esy/esy/docs/how-it-works.md

 ### Solve Dependencies

-This step produces a [solution](concepts.md#solution) out of dependency declarations found in project's root [manifest](concepts.md#manifest) and all transitively dependent packages' manifests.
+This step produces a [solution](concepts.md#solution) out of dependency declarations found in a project's root [manifest](concepts.md#manifest) and all transitively dependent packages' manifests.

 First, a package universe (a transitive closure of all dependencies' versions) is constructed by consulting package registries (npm and opam currently) and other sources (remote URLs, local paths and various git repositories hostings).

-Constructed package universe is then encoded as [CUDF](concepts.md#CUDF) and then is being fed to a CUDF solver (provided by the `esy-solve-cudf` npm package which uses [mccs][] solver underneath).
+The constructed package universe is then encoded as [CUDF](concepts.md#CUDF) and is fed to a CUDF solver (provided by the `esy-solve-cudf` npm package which uses [mccs][] solver underneath).

-The result of the solver is then decoded and serialized on disk as `esy.lock` directory.
-It is advised to commit such file to a project's VCS as it captures the current state of the project's dependencies thus allowing to reproduce the exact same environment on other hosts at other points in time.
+The result of the solver is then decoded and serialized on disk as `esy.lock`.
+It is advised to commit this file to version control as it captures the current state of the project's dependencies.
+This allows us to reproduce the exact same environment anywhere.

 [mccs]: http://www.i3s.unice.fr/~cpjm/misc/mccs.html